Police say they are investigating an arson attack at the Pennsylvania governor's residence

-HARRISBURG, Pa. — (AP) — Police said Sunday that officers evacuated Gov. Josh Shapiro and his family from the official governor's residence after someone set fire to the building.
+HARRISBURG, Pa. — (AP) — Pennsylvania Gov. Josh Shapiro and his family were evacuated overnight from the official governor's residence after someone set fire to the building, police said Sunday.

 No one was injured and the fire was extinguished, according to authorities.